e-apostolidis/CA-SUM/README.md

 </div>

 ## Acknowledgement
-<div align="justify"> This work was supported by the EU Horizon 2020 programme under grant agreement H2020-832921 MIRROR. </div>
+<div align="justify"> This work was supported by the EU Horizon 2020 programme under grant agreements H2020-832921 MIRROR and H2020-951911 AI4Media. </div>